ralphje/imagemounter/README.md

 You can disable the RAID check with `--no-raid`.
 If you know your volumes are not single volumes, or you know they are, use `--no-single` and `--single` respectively.

+Some volumes may not be automatically detected.
+If you know the type, you could use --fstypes to specify for each volume index the specific type, e.g. --fstypes=6=luks,6.0=lvm,6.0.0=ext.
+With --fsfallback you can specify a fallback if no type was detected, e.g. --fstypes=ext (use unknown to just mount and see what happens). --fsforce can be used to override automatic detection (--fstypes is not overriden).

 Use `imount --help` to discover more options.